 The Company continues to execute the Galaxy Property development plan, which is expected to result in an increased annual production over the next three years to 27,000 payable ounces of gold through the addition of new mining equipment and additional face workings to utilize the spare capacity in Galaxy's new 50,000 tonnes per month ball mill circuit.
 On February 27, 2024, the Company closed the previously announced metal purchase and sale agreement with Empress Royalty Holding Corp. ("Empress"), a wholly-owned subsidiary of Empress Royalty Corp., under which the Company received an up-front cash payment of \$5 million for payable gold produced from the Galaxy mine.
-These funds are to be invested in additional new mining equipment, refurbishment of existing mining equipment and working capital to accelerate underground development to access a second level at Galaxy to enable an increase in mining volumes to utilize the significant spare capacity in the processing plant.
+These funds have been invested in additional new mining equipment, refurbishment of existing mining equipment and working capital to accelerate underground development.
+There were significant improvements in operations and production at the Galaxy Property in the second half of 2024 following deployment of the proceeds from the transaction with Empress.
+Ore mined was 91% higher, waste development 95% higher and gold produced was 49% higher in the second half of the year than the first.
+The Company is confident this trend will continue into 2025.